Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Attraction or event tickets

-Most museums, theme parks, theaters and other attractions are offering to extend tickets to future dates, such as Walt Disney World.
-You can get a full refund in many cases, though not always.
+Most museums, theme parks, theaters like Six Flags and Walt Disnery World are offering to extend tickets to future dates.
+Many theme parks also are adding extra months to season passes so that customers can experience the pass’s full value.
+You can get a refund in many cases, though not always.

 Reschedule your travel for a later date

 However, the coronavirus is an evolving situation, making rescheduling a bit tricky.
-You might keep tabs on when health organizations like the Centers for Disease Control and Prevention expect the virus to die down.
+Keep tabs on when health organizations like the Centers for Disease Control and Prevention expect the virus to die down.

 Contact your credit card provider